 What is circling?

-Initially created by Guy Sengstock – an artist, philosopher, and visionary from the Bay Area – the circling modality has since been picked up and tweaked by various organizations.
-Some of the top organizations teaching circling today include Sengstock’s circling institute, circling europe, and authentic revolution.
+Initially discovered by Guy Sengstock – an artist, philosopher, and visionary from the Bay Area – the circling modality has since been picked up and tweaked by various organizations.
+Some of the top organizations teaching circling today include Sengstock’s Circling Institute, Circling Europe, and Circle Anywhere.

 What is surrendered leadership?

 Surrendered leadership is a paradox that invites us to integrate our individual experience within the experience of the collective whole.
 It is about opening fully to yourself and others.
 It calls us to not only transcend our personal agendas but to also include them.
 To surrender we must let go into the mystery that lies within us and between us, allowing things to emerge as they do instead of how we think they should.
 We are both leading by voicing our unique experience and surrendering to the way that it is received and integrated by the whole.